 Sidenote: traditional systems diagrams show both positive and negative effects, and are notoriously difficult to comprehend.
 We decided on an approach – inspired by Leonard Schlesinger’s Breaking the Cycle of Failure in Services – which uses a simpler process: we model the wicked map first (the cycle of failure), followed by the virtuous map (the cycle of success).
 Then, we challenge our assumptions.

-Finally, we’ll make these maps public and open-source, enabling us to collectively work on improving them – based on evidence and reason, continuously checking in with “reality.”
+Finally, we’ll make these maps public and open-source, enabling us to collectively work on improving them – continuously checking in with “reality.”